Health

 Possible

-• In Master 1, students complete a supervised research project (TER) that introduces them to the specifics of the course they have chosen.
-A 2-month internship (minimum one month, longer internship of 4/5 months possible depending on the course) is carried out from April onwards.
-This Master 1 internship provides an introduction to research and development in the field of health products.
+• In Master 1, students complete a supervised research project (TER) that introduces them to the specific features of their chosen course.
+A two-month internship (minimum one month, with longer internships of four to five months possible depending on the course) begins in April.
+This Master 1 internship provides an introduction to research and development in the field of healthcare products.

-• In Master 2, students carry out a tutored project related to the professional world.
-An internship of at least 5 months is required, to enable integration into the professional world on the basis of a solid theoretical and methodological background.
+• In Master 2, completion of a supervised project related to the professional environment.
+A minimum 5-month internship is completed in order to enable integration into the professional environment based on solid theoretical and methodological knowledge.

 Read more